 8. Professional certificates, if you have any.

-9. Any licenses or certificates your program needs.
+9. Any licences or certificates your programme needs.
 For example:

-12. Environmental Health: Registered Midwifery or Medical Laboratory license
+• Environmental Health: Registered Midwifery or Medical Laboratory licence

-1. You need at least five O-Level credits, including English and Math, from no more than two sittings.
+1. You need at least five O-level credits, including English and mathematics, from no more than two sittings.

 2. If you’re Nigerian, you have to show your NYSC discharge or exemption certificate.

-3. To get into the PGD program, you’ll need a Bachelor’s degree with at least a Second Class Lower, or an HND in a related field.
+3. To get into the PGD programme, you’ll need a bachelor's degree with at least a second class lower or an HND in a related field.

-4. Don’t forget to send in two academic reference letters and your statement of purpose.
+4. Please remember to send in two academic reference letters and your statement of purpose.

 Thinking about a PhD at NOUN?
 Here’s what you need: